joakimk/caribbean-onslaught/readme.txt

 Right = "Arrow Right"
 Shoot = "NumPad , (Comma)"

+Windows users:
-Note: Running the game will replace ImageMagick register settings for version 6.4.1 in order to use the library that comes with the game.
+Running the game will replace ImageMagick register settings for version 6.4.1 in order to use the library that comes with the game.

 Contact information:
 trejje<*%&&/at>gmail.com